rednafi/dot/README.md

 # (.) dot

-Dotfiles and OS setup instructions.
+Dotfiles and workspace setup.
 GNU [stow] is used to manage the config files.

 ## Pre-reinstall